Observation

 You should use observation if:

-• You want to study real-life behaviour or interactions
+• you want to study actual behaviour rather than self-reported opinions

-• Participants may not accurately report their actions
+• participants may not accurately describe their actions

 Use observation when you want to see what people actually do, not just what they say.